ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 save
 ```

-### Configure Firewall Name Rules
+### Configuring Firewall Name Rules

-We will now define the firewall rules for each direction of traffic.
+Now define the firewall rules for each direction of traffic.
 Use the following commands in configure mode:

 ```
 set firewall name INSIDE2OUTSIDE set firewall name INSIDE2OUTSIDE default-action drop